marcoswastaken/erdos_paware/README.md

 1. We wanted query results to place relevant documents as high as possible in our ranking.
 2. We wanted query results to be returned in less than a second.

-While times is easy enough to measure, we needed to develop some tools to measure our progress on result ranking.
+While retrieval time is easy enough to measure, we needed to develop some tools to measure our progress on result ranking.

 ### Getting Labeled Data